codefresh-io/docs.codefresh.io/_posts/2024-05-30-may-release-notes.md

 Previously, SSO integration with different SSO providers allowed automatic user and team synchronization with Codefresh at fixed hourly intervals.

-With our update, you can now customize the auto-sync intervals to better suit your organization’s needs.
+With our latest update, you can now customize the auto-sync intervals to better suit your organization’s needs.
-The new option allows you to set the sync interval ranging from 5 minutes to 60 minutes.
+The new options allow you to set the sync frequency in minutes or hours.
+Alternatively, you can enable auto-sync without defining a specific interval, and Codefresh will automatically perform the sycn every 12 hours.

 This flexibility ensures more timely updates and improved efficiency in user and team management.

 For details, see [Syncing teams in IdPs with Codefresh]({{site.baseurl}}/docs/administration/single-sign-on/team-sync/#syncing-teams-in-idps-with-codefresh).